JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

    dependents.

 <div class=frame75>
-$[contentsOf ~/blog/libui/depgraph-step3.svg]
+$[contentsOf ./depgraph-step3.svg]
 </div>

 > `C3` may now recalculate -- as can `C4` and `C6` -- because all of
 > their dependencies are fresh.

-6. This process continues until all datums are fresh.
+6. This process continues until all facts are fresh.

 <div class=frame75>
-$[contentsOf ~/blog/libui/depgraph-step4.svg]
+$[contentsOf ./depgraph-step4.svg]
 </div>

 It's worth noting that when a `Calc` recalculates, it might end up with